 Learning how to do some basic fingerpicking can really open up your world as a guitar player.
-You'll have a great way to accompany yourself as a solo singer, you'll be more welcome at a bluegrass jam session, and you can even work some hill-country blues licks onto your electric guitar that will quickly have you sounding like Keith Richards.
+You'll have a great way to accompany yourself as a solo singer, you'll be more welcome at a back porch jam session, and you can even add some hill-country blues licks to you electric guitar toolbox that will quickly have you sounding like Keith Richards.

 Luckily for you, there's one simple technique that you can learn to open up this fingerpicking wonderland–the alternating thumb method.